Blea Moor, near Whernside, is best known for the Blea Moor Tunnel, a 2,404m long railway tunnel that passes under the fell.

 Aesthetically speaking Blea Moor is not likely to win any prizes, in fact it is one of the least photogenic hills in the Yorkshire Dales.
 Of course it doesn’t help that it is situated directly to the east of Whernside whose much greater height renders Blea Moor almost invisible from most directions.
 All in all Blea Moor would be fairly unremarkable were it not for the Blea Moor railway tunnel.

-Built by the Midland Railway the Blea Moor tunnel as part of the Settle – Carlisle line it took almost five years to build finally being completed in 1875.
+Built by the Midland Railway the Blea Moor tunnel is part of the Settle – Carlisle line.
+It took almost five years to build, finally being completed in 1875.
 The tunnel is 2,404m long from where it enters the hillside in Little Dale before emerging on the other side of the hill at Dent Head.
 Due to boundary changes in 1974 it also means that you leave North Yorkshire and enter Cumbria, or vice-versa as you pass through the tunnel.

 The route of the tunnel can be clearly followed above ground by the line of shafts that were built to aid construction.
 There were originally seven in total though four have now been filled in the remaining three are still used as ventilation shafts for the tunnel.
 The figures I’ve come across vary but the deepest shaft is said to be between 350-500 feet deep.
 Many of the shafts have adjoining spoil heaps that are the remnants of the soil that was excavated during the shaft construction.